willibrandon/NetContextServer/README.md

 NetContextServer implements the [Model Context Protocol (MCP)](https://modelcontextprotocol.io/introduction), allowing seamless integration with AI coding assistants that support this protocol, such as:

-- **Cursor AI**: Provides your AI assistant with full context of your codebase for more accurate code generation and assistance
+- **VS Code**: Provides your AI assistant with full context of your codebase for more accurate code generation and assistance
 - **Other MCP-compatible tools**: Any tool that implements the Model Context Protocol can connect to NetContextServer

-To use with Cursor AI:
+To use with VS Code:
-1. Configure Cursor AI to use the NetContextServer as its MCP provider
+1. Configure VS Code to use the NetContextServer as its MCP provider
 2. Enjoy enhanced code assistance with full codebase context

-For testing and debugging MCP interactions, you can use [CursorMCPMonitor](https://github.com/willibrandon/CursorMCPMonitor), a real-time monitoring tool that helps track and analyze communications between MCP clients and servers.
+For testing and debugging MCP interactions, you can use the [Model Context Protocol Inspector](https://github.com/modelcontextprotocol/inspector), a visual testing tool that helps you inspect and validate communications between MCP clients and servers.
+Visit the [inspector documentation](https://modelcontextprotocol.io/docs/tools/inspector) to learn more about its features and capabilities.

-The Model Context Protocol enables AI tools to request specific information about your codebase, making the AI's suggestions more relevant and accurate to your specific project structure and coding patterns.
+The NetContextServer enables AI collaborators to request specific information about your codebase, making the AI's suggestions more relevant and accurate to your specific project structure and coding patterns.

 ## Error Handling